 But when a young Romanian woman strides fully-clothed into the sea one evening, their interlocked fates serve only to marshal all the brutality of Hallam’s past life.

-People-trafficking, fraternal love and violence are the fulcrum the novel turns on, the latter rippling outwards, sparing no one.
-Every Seventh Wave is a literary tale of the fates we tether ourselves to, how seemingly benign encounters can provoke both hope and devastation.
+EVERY SEVENTH WAVE is a literary tale of the fates we tether ourselves to, how seemingly benign encounters can provoke both hope and devastation.

 ‘Compelling, intense, bracing and raw as the waves themselves’